top of page

 OUTLIERS, EIGHT ANTIPODEAN TALES Michael Jackson

-The Harvard-based emeritus professor, author of BEGINNINGS, returns, with eight short stories which, he writes speak 'to my double life, shuttling between the southern and northern hemispheres, and blurring the line between fact and fiction.
+Harvard-based emeritus professor, author of BEGINNINGS, returns with eight short stories which, he writes speak 'to my double life, shuttling between the southern and northern hemispheres, and blurring the line between fact and fiction.
 Although the stories in this book are situated in the antipodes, I am mindful that in ancient geomythology, antipodean referred to people and places at the far side of the known world who walked with their feet facing backward.
 Accordingly, antipodean may be construed as a metaphor for being estranged by temperament or accident from mainstream society.'
-The Outliers are maverick New Zealanders Jackson encounters.

 Publishing October 2025.